baralsamrat/MSCS631_WireShark_5/README.md

 - Examination of UDP, ICMP, and fragmented datagrams
 - IPv6 packet inspection and DNS AAAA request analysis

-Below is the complete Markdown file content for your lab report.
-Save this text as lab5.md in your project directory.

-# MSCS631_WireShark_5
-Wireshark – Lab 5: IP Protocol, Fragmentation, and IPv6

-**Your Name**

-University Name

-2025 Spring – Advanced Computer Networks (MSCS-631-M40) – Full Term

-Dr. Yousef Nijim

-March 2, 2025

----

 # Lab Overview